mattspaulding/mattspaulding.github.io/about.md

 ---

-Full Stack Developer with over ten years of experience.
-Proven success in building software applications from conception to completion.
-Mentors and peer reviews junior developers.
-Active member of the development community, contributing to open source on GitHub with a Stack Overflow reputation of over 21,000.
+I am a Senior Software Engineering Manager with a Masters degree in Computer Science and over thirteen years of professional software engineering experience.
+I have spent the last six years leading software engineering teams that have built world-class products using cutting-edge technologies.
+My focus is on architecture, mentoring, and thought leadership, driving best practices in software development and establishing the north star in technology vision.

 --------------